-Below are some of the reasons Verb Products has decided to make sure that everything in the hair care line is sulfate-free, paraben-free (among other -free things).
+Below are some of the reasons we've decided to make sure that everything in the hair care line is free of parabens and harmful sulfates (among other -free things).

 It’s most likely been a common thing in your routine for a while to pick up something you’re buying for dinner and mull over the ingredient list.
-The ingredient conscious consumer has existed in the food realm since the hippy movement began (or the beginning of Whole Foods).
+The ingredient-conscious consumer has existed in the food realm since the hippy movement began (or the beginning of Whole Foods).
 It seems now the beauty industry has started taking notice of their consumers carefully reading ingredient lists on everything from mascara to shampoo.
-There are tons of labels now marketed as “paraben free” or “free of harmful sulfates”.
-So now thanks to these major campaigns against these ingredients we know they are “harmful”... but do we really know why they're harmful (and harmful in what way)?
+There are tons of labels now marketed as “paraben-free” or “free of harmful sulfates”.
+So now thanks to the major campaigns against these types of ingredients, we know that they are “harmful”... but do we really know why they're harmful (and harmful in what way)?
 Is it passing fad or are these things something we should take more seriously?

 So what are parabens and sulfates?
 Why are they used so frequently in products?